SrGrace/Object-Oriented-Design/README.md

 Ask questions like...

-Which objects are members of which other objects? \\
+Which objects are members of which other objects? <br>
-Do any objects inherit from any others? \\
+Do any objects inherit from any others? <br>
 Are relationships one-to-many or many-to-many?

 For example, **Restaurant design**: